-15. How do I report construction sites that are not following social distancing and hygiene guidelines?
+11. How do I report construction sites that are not following masking or other COVID guidelines?

 Call 311 or (215) 686-8686 if you are outside Philadelphia.

-16. What happens if a contractor is found violating social distancing and hygiene guidelines?
+12. What happens if a contractor is found violating masking or other COVID guidelines?

 Failure to comply with all COVID-19 related requirements issued by the Commonwealth or City could result in penalties being imposed, including but not limited to, notices of violation, fines of up to $2,000 per violation per day, stop-work orders, and suspension or revocation of the contractor’s license.